 One thing that many people don’t realize is having a lender that is local and communicates well is important.
 The person you choose can really make a difference if there are any hiccups in the funding process during escrow, and it’s great to have someone who can answer your questions each step of the way.
 For this reason I do not recommend getting preapproved via online or out of state banks.
-Ask your realtor, or friends and family if they have anyone to recommend.
+Ask me for some recommendations (I’ve got em!), or ask friends and family if they have a loan person to recommend.
 It’s always better to get a personal referral.

 Your first home might be in a different part of town than you expected, and it might need fixing up, but many people can work towards home ownership if it’s a priority.
 You should always talk to a financial advisor about your specific situation, but buying your own home can lead to tax benefits and “paying yourself rent” can potentially be a real financial gain in the long run.